bdvllrs/ETH-NLU-2018-Story-Cloze/readme.md

 #### Pre-processing
 One can control pre-processing by setting the `preprocess_fn` attribute or by calling `Dataloader.set_preprocess_fn(callback)`.

+The preprocess function must take two arguments:
+- `word_to_index` which is a dict mapping words to index.
+- `sentence` one sentence
 #### Changing the output of get
 The output of the get method is controlled by the `output_fn` attribute, or by calling `Dataloader.set_output_fn(callback)`.

+The `output_fn` callback must take one argument:
+- data a `utils.Data` object
+To get the batch out of the `Data` object, use `Data.batch`.
+The label can be accessed by `Data.label` and the `Dataloader` instance by `Data.dataloader`.

 ### Vocabs
 To compute the vocab of the Dataset, use `Dataloader.compute_vocab()`.
 Save it with `Dataloader.save_vocab(file, size=-1)` that saves all vocab by default.